 She had bought the flooring but that was another thing not yet done, so as she’d been going through a pretty shoddy time of things lately Mike and I decided to surprise her with a complete living room makeover carried out while she was at work.

 First we needed to plan what we wanted to do.
 While Steph didn’t have any decent furniture or decorations at all, we wanted to make it homely, comfortable and practical for her.
 As with everything though, we had a budget to stick to.
-What emerged was a mixture of bargain hunting old and sales-savvy new to create an entirely new room.
+What emerged was a mixture of bargain hunting old, sourcing old furniture to upcycle, and sales-savvy new to create an entirely new room.

 Stephanie’s living room is very small so utilising all the available space was important.
 We wanted to incorporate a living area, a dining area and an office area as she often takes her work home with her.
 However, we didn’t want it to look cluttered and overdone.
 The challenge was on.